 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 20.8%.
-On a sequential-quarter basis, finished goods inventory was the fastest-growing segment, up 8.0%.
-That can be a warning sign, so investors should check in with Eagle Materials' filings to make sure there's a good reason for packing the storeroom for this period.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 27.1%.
+On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 15.3%.
 Eagle Materials may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line